Who is eligible to apply to the ACHIEVE Program?

 How long will it take for me to earn a BSN?

-Providing prerequisite courses have been satisfied, the BSN may be earned in two and a half academic years.
+Providing prerequisite courses have been satisfied, the BSN will take 3 years to complete.

 Will all of my college credits transfer towards the BSN?